600 Calories a Day Diet

 Sample Meal Plan: Savoring 600 Calories

-Here’s a delicious meal plan that keeps you within that 600-calorie limit while ensuring you get essential nutrients:
+Here’s a delicious meal plan that keeps you within that 600-calorie limit while ensuring you get essential nutrients.
+For individuals following more moderate calorie-controlled diets, 100 calorie snacks can be a practical way to manage portions while satisfying cravings between meals.

 Breakfast (150 calories)